piroor/tweet.sh/README.md

 ## How to reweet a tweet?

+You can retweet an existing tweet to your follwoers, by the `retweet` (`rt`) command.
-You must give the ID or the URL of the tweet.
+You must give the ID or the URL of the tweet to be retweeted.

 ~~~
 $ ./tweet.sh retweet 0123456789